The world moves

 Founder & Director

 One of Australia's leading migration scholars, Dr Oleinikova is Associate Professor in Migration at the University of Technology Sydney.
 A migration sociologist specialising in new forms of cross-border mobility, forced displacement, and climate migration across Asia-Pacific, she has held research fellowships at Oxford University, the Max Planck Institute, and WZB Berlin.
 Listed among Forbes Top 40 Global Ukrainians, her work is supported by grants from DFAT, NED, Oxford, and UTS.
 She has advises DFAT and the UN Migration Agency.
-Author of 3 monographs, she pioneered the systematic study of life strategies of migrants from crisis regimes, and founded GIEHM to build the global evidence base the field of emerging mobilities demands.
+Author of 5 books ( 3 monographs), she pioneered the systematic study of life strategies of migrants from crisis regimes, and founded GIEHM to build the global evidence base the field of emerging mobilities demands.

 • Dr Polina Smiragina-Ingelström

-Deputy Director
+Co-Founder & Deputy Director

 Guided by global expertise.

-GEIHM's Aadvisory Board.
+GEIHM's Advisory Board.

 • Reproductive Health